liangrog/telstra-demo/README.md

 There are three VMs in this example:

 - Ansible Control which works as the provisioning server using Ansible
 - Web server.
-It has a simple web app runs in a docker container, which listens to incoming request via port `8080` then serve it with result from query to a table in the mysql server
+It has a simple web app runs in a docker container (original codes are in demo-app folder whereas the docker image hosted in https://hub.docker.com/r/liangrog/telstra-demo-app/), which listens to incoming request via port `8080` then serve it with result from query to a table in the mysql server
 - Mysql server runs mysql and has a demo database contains one table that has a list of movies

 Provisioning work flow: